navikt/universell-utforming/hvordan-faa-det-til/UU-testing/automatisert-testing/hvilket-verktøy-er-best.md

     <td><a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#keyboard-operation-keyboard-operable">2.1.1</a></td>
   </tr>
    <tr>
-    <th scope="row"><lang="en">SELECT lists cannot be operated from the keyboard if they have an ONCHANGE handler that performs navigation, because the handler fires as the user moves the selection up and down using the keyboard.</lang></th>
+    <th scope="row"><span lang="en">SELECT lists cannot be operated from the keyboard if they have an ONCHANGE handler that performs navigation, because the handler fires as the user moves the selection up and down using the keyboard.</span></th>
     <td>✅</td>
     <td>❌</td>
     <td>❌</td>